 The view of the peak from Langza is majestic and peaceful.
 If you want to attempt climbing the peak, you would need professional guides, proper gear, and prior experience of mountaineering.
 The height and clime make it a challenging ascend.

 Snow Leopard Spotting in Langza

 Langza and surrounding areas in the Spiti valley are home to the elusive snow leopard.
 Many travelers stay at Langza during winters in their quest to have a glimpse of the animal.
 For the adventure seekers, looking for the big cat in a landscape covered with thick snow is an experience of a lifetime.

 According to a recent news report, snow-leopard sightings have increased in Spiti valley.
 The success rate of snow leopard sightings in Spiti is over 50 percent, which is the highest in the world.
-The animal has found a safe heaven in Spiti because the residents have started protecting it and learnt to live with it.
+The animal has found safe heaven in Spiti because the residents have started protecting it and learned to live with it.